jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 ### 💼 What do Bundles do?

-- Bundles are groups of transactions packaged together
+- Bundles are groups of transactions(max 5) packaged together
 - They allow traders to propose profitable transaction orderings
 - Bundles are executed sequentially, atomically, and all-or-nothing
 - They can include tips to validators for priority treatment